MasashiHino/masashihino.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor (講師 in Japanese) at Hitotsubashi University (一橋大学).
+I am an Postdoc Reasearcher at The University of Tokyo.

 Research Interests:
 ======
-Macroeconomics, Consumption (Durables), Computational Economics, Fiscal Policy.
+Macroeconomics, Consumption (Durables), Heterogenous-Agent Models, Computational Economics, Fiscal Policy.

 Contact:
 ======